sheinbergon/ksql-python-ng/README.rst

 ksql-python-ng
 ================

-*Forked from Bryan Yang's awsome `ksql-python <https://github.com/bryanyang0528/ksql-python>`_, brushed up and modernized*
+Forked from Bryan Yang's awsome `ksql-python <https://github.com/bryanyang0528/ksql-python>`_, brushed up, and modernized

 A python wrapper for the KSQL REST API.
 Easily interact with the KSQL REST API using this library.